holdxngit/AlbumOfTheYearScoreHider/README.md

 # AlbumOfTheYearScoreHider
 A google chrome extension that allows users to hide ratings on the website Album of The Year.
+For some reason, this is not a default feature of AOTY and thus this extension was created.